CAM Charges Lease Negotiation: 8 Levers That Lower What You Pay

 Lever 1: The Expense Exclusion List

 When to pull it: Before lease signing.
-This is the highest-leverage moment.
+This is the highest-value moment.

 What it is: A specific enumeration of expense categories the landlord cannot bill through CAM.
 Without a list, "all costs of operating and maintaining the property" can include almost anything.